VinEckSie/sealed-in-rust/src/00-Intro/introduction.md

 Whether you're building infrastructure, smart contracts, embedded firmware, or secure APIs, this book gives you the tools to use cryptography safely, idiomatically, and fearlessly — one primitive, one project, one domain at a time.

+## ⚠️ Important Note on Scope

+This book takes a two-layered approach:

+**Learning the Primitives**
+- We begin with fundamental building blocks (XOR, AES, ChaCha20, Feistel, SPN) to teach how cryptography works under the hood.
+- These examples are simplified, sometimes insecure by design, and are provided for educational clarity.

+**Applying Secure Constructions**
+- For every primitive introduced, we also demonstrate how it is used safely in practice — with production-ready Rust code and well-reviewed crates.
+- In modern systems, raw primitives are never used alone.
+Instead, we rely on AEAD (Authenticated Encryption with Associated Data) modes such as AES-GCM or ChaCha20-Poly1305, which provide both confidentiality and integrity/authentication.
+- Each chapter connects the primitive to its real-world domains (e.g., AES-GCM in TLS, ChaCha20-Poly1305 in VPNs and mobile messaging, AES-XTS in disk encryption).

+**💡 Bottom line:**
+You’ll gain an understanding of the core mechanics of symmetric ciphers, and also learn how to apply them correctly with Rust in production scenarios.
+By the end, you’ll not only know what’s inside the black box, but also how to choose and use the right construction for your specific domain.

 ## Who This Book Is For

 - Rust developers who want to understand and apply cryptography